Register Articles Joseph Campbell Search

 with Jonathan Young and Anne Bach

 This is a group case exchange with emphasis on depth psychology and psychodynamic perspectives.
-This is the first of several such stand-alone discussions.
-Each will require a separate enrollment and will offer additional hours.
-The days will be numbered to indicate different content.
+We will offer a series of these stand-alone discussions.
+Each requires a separate enrollment and will offer additional hours.
+The days are be numbered to indicate different content.
 They do not need to be done in sequence.

 We will be engaging in structured and organized live online interaction focused on clinical situations.
 Attendee questions about their own cases will be given priority.
-Clips from depictions of therapy, such as the In Treatment series will be studied.
+Clinical vignettes from other sources will also be discussed.
 We will consider parallels between cases and initiatory journey tales from myth, literature, and film.

 This is an opportunity to interact with professional colleagues to gain greater understanding of the nuances of treatment.
 The purpose of this time together is to broaden professional knowledge and expertise, reduce professional isolation, and directly inform the work of the psychotherapist.

-This activity is focused on maintaining, developing, and increasing conceptual and applied competencies that are relevant to clinical practice or training.
+Focus is on maintaining, developing, and increasing conceptual and applied competencies that are relevant to clinical practice.
 These skills include navigating the therapist's own emotional reactions to complicated situations.

-This program would mainly be of interest to psychologists renewing under the new CPD model.
+This program would be of interest to psychologists renewing under the CPD model and other psychotherapists wishing to expand their skills.

 Note: Participants are encouraged to email a disguised 100-300 word case vignette in advance, but this is not a requirement.
 Bringing up clinical situations as we go along will also work.
 Discussion is open to a wide range of theoretical approaches, but Jungian Analytical strategies will be included throughout.

 Each day meets 6 hours of the California Board of Psychology Continuing Professional Development option of Peer Consultation.
-The new Continuing Professional Development (CPD) model may be used now.
-If your renewal comes up after 1/1/24, it MUST be used Starting then, BOP will be requiring at least two kinds of CPD.
-REGULAR CE COURSES will be capped.
-This series provides hours in a second form.
-Participation in two of these days, plus 24 regular CE hours will meet the new mandate.
+The Continuing Professional Development (CPD) model requires at least two kinds of CPD.
+Standard CE coursework is capped at 18 hours per cycle.
+This series provides hours in a second form, also capped at 18 hours.
+The total required for renewal remains at 36 hours.

 Learning Objectives